yottaawesome/fsnd-project-1/README.md

 ## How this project is structured

 All source code is located in the src directory, and the main script is `main.py`.
 The SQL queries used by the script are located in the src/sql directory. `newsdb.py` is a supporting data access module.
+In keeping with Python best practises, project dependencies are isolated into their own environment via **virtualenv**.
+The requirements file is [requirements.txt](https://github.com/yottaawesome/fsnd-project-1/blob/master/src/requirements.txt).